(Updated January 13, 2025)

-To prepare for the coming year, it’s essential for FM teams to not only address existing challenges but also proactively align their initiatives with emerging trends.
-Here are some of the major facilities management trends we expect to see in 2024 and beyond.
+To prepare for the coming year, it’s essential for FM teams to proactively align their initiatives with emerging trends and consumer expectations.
+Here are some of the major facilities management trends we expect to see in 2025 and beyond.

 1. Energy Monitoring